 Short answer: Probably not.
 The original design concept was meant to make an active toy that was harmless enough for the indoors.
 That said, there’s still a potential danger if you’re shot in the eye (general rule of thumb: Don't throw anything at someone's eyes).
 That risk is increased, however, when the guns are modified or when purchasing off-brand (and cheaper) darts that tend to be firmer.

 Even so, Nerf blasters are certainly a safer choice than an airsoft or BB gun.
-Take the natural precautions like not playing around breakable objects, ensure the children are using them at a safe distance and with no headshot, and adhere to age restrictions.
+Take the natural precautions, like not playing around breakable objects, ensure children are using them at a safe distance and with no headshots, and adhere to age restrictions.